FotoWeb has different license types to cater for different types of users. Learn how to assign a license to a group or a user.

 This way it is possible to override a license that has been issued through group membership by assigning a higher license level individually.

-Important: The license type set on the user level takes precedence over the one set on the group level.
+Note: The license type set on the user level takes precedence over the one set on the group level.
+If you change the default license type on a group, it will not affect users of that group unless these users log in with SSO.

 For convenience a full comparison of the functionality available with the different user licenses can be found here.